Please follow the instructions as outlined in the applications section.

 BIM A+ is a two semester MSc programme, starting in early October of a given year, and finishing by the end of July of the following year .
 Students study will take classes in the first semester in one of three partners of the consortium and will perform the Master’s dissertation in another partner.
 BIM A+ does not offer a PhD programme.

-People working at a university, who have been teaching for minimum 5 years, who are strong in research and who have a good knowledge of English.
+People working at a university, who have been teaching for a minimum 5 years, who are strong in research and who have a good knowledge of English.

 Scholars are expected to do research and give lectures.

 Changes of mobility path from the one defined by the Consortium and informed to the candidate will not be accepted, unless of exceptional reasons.
-Any student requesting a change in path must provide a substantiated request before the starting of the program.
-After the starting of the program no changes will be allowed.
+Any student requesting a change in the path must provide a substantiated request before the starting of the program.
+After the starting of the program, no changes will be allowed.

 Subscribe our Newsletter